 A smaller marketing budget can actually result in greater efficiency.
 When paid traffic is not resulting in sales, you need to figure out why.
-It forces you to carefully analyze key metrics such as click through rate and conversions.
-Even a small budget of a dollar a day can lead steady targeted traffic that translates to sales.
+It forces you to carefully analyze key metrics such as click-through rate and conversions.
+Even a small budget of a dollar a day can lead to steady targeted traffic that translates to sales.

 2. Facebook Advertising

 Facebook is the largest social medial network in the world with over a billion active users.

 This platform represents a huge opportunity to reach practically any demographic at a fraction of the cost.
 Compared to other advertising mediums (e.g. newspapers, magazines, radio, etc.), Facebook is extremely cost-effective with an average of $0.25 per 1,000 impressions.
 The minimum ad spend is one dollar a day which potentially puts your startup in front of 4,000 people.

 Facebook is a massively powerful platform for any startup.
 Advertising to promote your posts ensures you get even more exposure and recognition for your brand.
 Similar to Bing Ads, you can specify targeting options based on certain demographics.
 This lets you reach more of your target market and increase the effectiveness of your ads.

 Most online visitors leave without ever converting; but, what if you could bring them back to your site?

 Retargeting lets you do exactly that and the way it works is rather straightforward.
 A tracking tag on your site places an anonymous cookie in the browser for previous visitors.
 Your ads then appear on other sites they visit.
 Retargeting is extremely powerful as it allows you to stay connected with your audience and increases brand exposure.